 In 1984, a fifth department store, Macy's, opened (when it was a much more upscale department store than today), and in 1992, a sixth department store, JCPenney, opened.
 By this time, Joske's had become Dillard's as part of a 1987 buyout.
-In 1997, Dillard's vacated their spot when Macy's sold their local stores to Dillard's (except for The Galleria store), and Lord & Taylor replaced the original Dillard's in 1998.
+In 1997, Dillard's vacated their spot when Macy's sold their local stores to Dillard's (except for The Galleria store), with Lord & Taylor replaced the original Dillard's in 1998.

 So here's a bit regarding my 2017 (2/3/17) visit.
 I entered through the Sears, which was photographed on Mike's blog in fall 2020 as it did duty as a seasonal Halloween store.
 It certainly looked much nicer than my local Sears store and others I had seen, even the Sears Portrait Studio had reopened under Picture People ownership (the old associate of SPS having shut down in bankruptcy a few years prior).
 However, in looking back through my pictures, it turns out that I took no pictures of the mall at all (not even the directory), just one of the Sears and its inside.